arnau/piktjs/README.md

 ## Usage

-After installing the library using `npm install pikt` you'll have two choices: a `render` function and a Web Component.
+After installing the library using `npm install @arnau/pikt` you'll have two choices: a `render` function and a Web Component.

 ## `render` function